BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle2/DOCS.md

 ### MQTT Command Status Monitor

+* MQTT Auto-Discovery for Command Status Sensors for HA Added Starting at v1.15.0
+  * Command Status and Timestamp from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.

+To add manually if wanted:
 Create a MQTT sensor in Home Assistant for each command status you want to monitor.
 Below is an example for the getLocation command and other commands follow a similar format.

 ```yaml